vanNijnatten/vanNijnatten.dev/_posts/2024-12-31-postgresql-ipython-notebook.markdown

 categories: ipython sql vscode
 tags:   iPython SQL vsCode
 ---
-Yesterday, during working hours, I was studying for a data engineering certifation, which I need to know in my new role.
+Yesterday, during working hours, I was studying for a data engineering certification, which I need to know in my new role.
 To practice anything in this course, I wanted to practice - however not on the company server.
 It is possible to set up a data engineering platform on cloud services such as Azure, however I do not have the money to invest in something like that, nor do I want to use the bulky Jupyter notebooks.
 So, I needed a solution to this problem.
 I needed to set a platform like databricks on my own computer.
 I wanted to use python in notebooks, but also be able to use SQL in the same notebook, without using Jupyter, Datalore, Collab, or other cloud or bulky software.
-This post describes that attempt on a macbook.
+This post describes that attempt on a MacBook.

 <!--more-->
 ## Setting up a project in VS Code